Mr-Chen-Alliance/emoji-compass/README.md

 https://expo.io/@nick2018/emoji-compass

 (Click the link above & get to the page, then type your email to request a temporary link on the right side of the page)<br/>
 I know it's so weird, but that's how expo do...
+Otherwise, you can just take a look at my intro video below for a quick glance of this project😊

 ## Interface Sample